-The Orbix C++ Programmer's Guide is divided into four parts as follows:
+The Orbix Programmer's Guide C++ Edition is divided into four parts as follows:

-Part I, Introduction to Orbix
+Part I, Getting Started with Orbix C++

-This part provides an overview of the OMG's CORBA architecture and describes briefly how Orbix implements this architecture.
-This part also describes a simple example that enables you to get started with Orbix programming.
+This part describes a simple example that enables you to get started with Orbix programming.
 Read this part first to get a sense of how the Orbix programming environment works.

-Part II, Orbix Programming
+Part II, Orbix C++ Programming